marc2332/bliss/doc/docs/config_p201.md

 ## Architecture

-A brief diagram explaining how the P201 is used by bliss:
+A brief diagram explaining how the P201 is used by BLISS:

 {% dot p201_arch.svg
   digraph G {